 - ¾ teaspoon granulated garlic or garlic powder

-- Organic canola oil for frying or air frying
+- Organic canola oil for frying or oil spray for air frying

 - Remove ends from zucchini.
 Then cut the remaining zucchini into roughly ¼ inch thick slices.
 Blot the slices dry on a clean kitchen towel.
 Then set aside.